magento/merchdocs/src/payment/klarna-setup.md

 1. Do one of the following:

-   - To create a new account, complete the Onboarding form to create a Klarna merchant account.
-Then, click <span class="btn">Create account</span>.
+   - To create a new account, Click <span class="btn">Get Started</span>.
+After you complete the onboarding process, click <span class="btn"Create account</span>.
+Look for the confirmation email from klarna, and click <span class="btn">Activate account</span> to log in.
-   - If you already have an account, click **Log in here**.
+   - If you already have an account, click **Log in** in the upper-rifht corner.

      ![Create a Klarna Merchant Account]({% link images/images/payments-klarna-merchant-account-create.png %}){: .zoom}
      _Create a Klarna Merchant Account_